 We will fund four services £7000 each to support us to deliver workshops and develop this new resource with a group of young people – read the workshop partner role description.
 We will also fund one service £11,500 that can involve a group of young people in evaluating the project – read the peer evaluation role description.
 We encourage you to read both as these are exciting, innovative opportunities.
 Applicants are welcome to apply for both opportunities but will only be able to take on one if they are successful.
 These opportunities have been developed by AYPH’s Youth Participation Coordinator and two Youth Advisers who were recruited to work on this project from the beginning.
-The deadline for both applications is 10am Monday 2nd February 2020.
+The deadline for both applications has been extended to 12pm Friday 7th February 2020.

 We use a broad definition of sexual violence, which includes any violation of sexual rights or bodily autonomy, unwanted or traumatic sexual experiences.
 We recognise the way sexual violence intersects with issues such as housing, gender and sexual identity, mental health, disability and other types of violence.
 For this reason, we welcome applications from services working on a range of issues and are not limiting our callout to specialist sexual violence services.